tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/rstudio-aws.md

 {{% /tip %}}

 7. Run and configure docker image:

+The docker-compose.yml file contains the rules required to configure the image and includes rules specifying how you want it to run.
+With this file in place, you can configure and run the image using a single command.

 {{% codeblock %}}
 ```bash
 docker-compose -f docker-compose.yml run --name rstudio --service-ports rstudio